ChatGPT vs. Copilot: Which AI Should You Use?

 Paid versions:

-Accuracy and precision ChatGPT now has a built-in web search tool, called SearchGPT, that can retrieve up-to-date information from the internet Users should still be cautious and double-check information due to potential inaccuracies.
+Accuracy and precision ChatGPT now has a built-in web search tool, called SearchGPT, that can retrieve up-to-date information from the internet.
+Users should still be cautious and double-check information due to potential inaccuracies.
 Integrates with Bing search engine to retrieve information for specific user queries.
-Users should still be cautious and double-check information due to historical inaccuracies.
+Users should still be cautious and double-check information due to possible inaccuracies.

 Accessibility Available on the web, iOS, and Android apps.
 Accessible across various platforms, including web interface, desktop, and mobile applications.